Mean-field limit of Non-exchangeable interacting diffusions with singular kernels: Introduction

-\end{definition} Clearly, each entropy solution to \eqref{eq:IPS} is a probabilistically weak solution.
-The next result gives the existence of entropy solutions. \begin{proposition}[Proposition \ref{prop:entropy} below] Under the conditions $(\mathbb{H}) $, $(\mathbb{K}_r)$, and $(\mathbb{W}_r)$ for some $r\in (1,\infty]$, for each $N\in \mathbb{N}$, there exists an entropy solution $X^N$ to the particle system \eqref{eq:IPS} such that the entropy dissipation inequality \eqref{eq:ent} holds with some universal constant $C$ that is independent of $N$. \end{proposition} The regularity of entropy solutions with a uniform constant would enable us to find the mean-field limits.
+where and in the sequel $F_t^N$ also denotes its density. \end{definition} Clearly, each entropy solution to \eqref{eq:IPS} is a probabilistically weak solution.
+The next result gives the existence of entropy solutions. \begin{proposition}[Proposition \ref{prop:entropy} below] Under the conditions $(\mathbb{H}) $, $(\mathbb{K}_r)$, and $(\mathbb{W}_r)$ for some $r\in (1,\infty]$, for each $N\in \mathbb{N}$, there exists an entropy solution $X^N$ to the particle system \eqref{eq:IPS} such that the entropy dissipation inequality \eqref{eq:ent} holds with some universal constant $C$ that is independent of $N$. \end{proposition} The regularity of entropy solutions with a uniform constant, in particular the Fisher information, would enable us to deal with the singular kernel and find the mean-field limits.
 The entropy solution has been shown useful for studying interacting diffusions, and Proposition \ref{prop} is indeed analogous to \cite[Proposition 5.1]{fournier2014propagation} and \cite[Proposition 1]{jabin2018quantitative}, but we do not need the divergence free or bounded-like conditions on the kernel.

 The well-posedness of the singular interacting system \eqref{eq:IPS} with general weights is a fascinating and challenging problem.
 To the best of the authors' knowledge, the existing results concern specific kernels, such as \cite{fontbona2007paths} and \cite{flandoli2011full} on the Biot-Savart law.
-There are a lot of results for identical weights, for example \cite{osada1985stochastic,takanobu1985existence,marchioro2012mathematical} on the Biot-Savart law and the recent result \cite{hao2022strong} on $L^q([0,T],L^p(\mathbb{R}^d))$-kernels with $d/p+2/q<1$.
+There are a lot of results for identical weights, for example \cite{osada1985stochastic,takanobu1985existence,marchioro2012mathematical} on the Biot-Savart law and the recent result \cite{hao2022strong,tomavsevic2023propagation} on $L^q([0,T],L^p(\mathbb{R}^d))$-kernels with $d/p+2/q<1$.
 However, under the condition ($\mathbb{K}_{\infty}$), even the well-posedness result for associated SDE: $X_t=X_0+B_t+\int_0^tK(X_s)\mathd s$ remains open, where the difficulty comes from the singular kernel $K_1$.
 The existence of probabilistically weak solutions to the SDE with kernel $K_1$ in the assumption ($\mathbb{K}_{\infty}$) has been shown in \cite{zhang2021stochastic}.

 We consider the solution in the space $C([0,T], \mathcal{M}(\mathbb{R}^d))$ for the mean-field PDE system \eqref{eqt:coupled pde}.
 Here $\mathcal{M}(\mR^d)$ stands for the space of finite signed measures on $\mR^d$ with the topology induced by bounded and continuous (test) functions.
 We use it as the state space for the convergence in our main results below.
 The solutions to \eqref{eqt:coupled pde} are defined as follows.